chriscroome/ansible-role-firefox/README.md

 [![pipeline status](https://git.coop/webarch/firefox/badges/main/pipeline.svg)](https://git.coop/webarch/firefox/-/commits/main)

-This is an Ansible role for installing and updating multiple Firefox versions on x86_64 and i386 Debian and Ubuntu GNU/Linux, by default the Mozilla apt repo is used for Firefox Nightly and binaries are downloaded and installed for the latest, beta and developer editions of Firefox.
+This is an Ansible role for installing and updating multiple Firefox versions on x86_64 and i386 Debian and Ubuntu GNU/Linux, by default the Mozilla apt repo is used for Firefox Nightly and binaries are downloaded and installed for the Latest, Beta and Developer editions of Firefox.

-## Usage

 This role configures the [Mozilla’s Firefox Nightly apt repo](https://blog.nightly.mozilla.org/2023/10/30/introducing-mozillas-firefox-nightly-deb-packages-for-debian-based-linux-distributions/) and for other Firefox versions it works by: